aescobarr/djangoref/README.md

 # start running process by handle
 sudo supervisorctl start gunicorn-georef
 ```
 We should now use the start command to start the gunicorn instance.
-If everything is okay, the app should be running!
+The app is now running!

 ## Built With